-“Body control at its simplest is the ability to perform an action with precision and accuracy, along with a sensation of ease, with no wasted energy.”Jarlo Ilano, PT
+“Motor control, at its simplest, is the ability to perform an action with precision and accuracy, along with a sensation of ease.
+It’s what makes efficient movement possible.”Jarlo Ilano, PT

 Correcting muscular imbalances, restoring healthy range of motion and enhancing your body awareness allows you to move with greater precision and control.
 You’ll find that your coordination improves and your reaction speeds increase.
 Furthermore, in yoga, you’re able to refine the quality of your movement and alignment in a way that just isn’t possible when you’re moving fast, often in an extreme environment.
 By slowing down and focusing on appropriate muscle integration and engagement you’ll start to regain mastery over your movement.

 The result of consistent practice is a smoothness and fluidity in your sport.
 You’re able to integrate your body to work as a whole by paying attention not only to the prime movers but also the smaller stabiliser muscles that are working hard to put your body safely, just where you want it.
 And flow into ranges of motion that were previously unavailable or forced you into compensatory patterns.
 The key is to practise a variety of sequences and commit to consistency so that you continue to improve and expand the scope of what you’re capable of.